 There is no need to explain why you can’t find your WordPress database name, we are all started as beginners and no one was born with WordPress knowledge.
 Today, I’ll show you in a step by step tutorial, how to find the WordPress database name, and even, how to change its name if you have a new installation or whatever.

 Just make sure that you have a backup, so you can restore your website or blog if you make a mistake.
-The first thing to know is that every WordPress website needs to be connected to its own database that stores the data, such as, the posts, the meta information, the plugin’s settings, and much more.
+The first thing to know is that every WordPress website needs to be connected to its own database that store the data, such as, the posts, the meta information, the plugins settings, and much more.

 In other words, you should have the right database for the right website, and not mix them if you have multiple blogs.
 If you need to import your old database if you’ve just migrated, you can read, how to import the WordPress database using phpMyAdmin.